-How to pitch to investors with success
+How to pitch to investors successfully

 a computer with a pitch to investors